dromaniv/age-friendly/README.md

 2. Install [pip](https://pip.pypa.io/en/stable/installation/)

-3. Run `pip install -r app/requirements.txt` in the root directory of the project
+3. Run `pip install -r app/requirements.txt` in the `app` directory of the project

-4. Run `python manage.py runserver` in the root directory of the project
+4. Run `python manage.py runserver` in the `app` directory of the project

 ## Usage